-Unauthorised websites which promote, facilitate or advertise remote gambling are blocked under Section 20(1) of the Ministry of Home Affairs’ Remote Gambling Act.
+Unauthorised websites which promote, facilitate or advertise remote gambling are blocked under the Ministry of Home Affairs’ Gambling Control Act 2022.
 The regulation of remote gambling activities under the Act serves to maintain law and order and protect young persons and other vulnerable persons from being harmed or exploited by remote gambling.
 More details can be found on MHA’s website.

-In addition to regulations, we also recognise the need for public education and in empowering the public to manage their media/Internet consumption.
+In addition to regulations, IMDA also recognises the need for public education and empowering the public to manage their media/Internet consumption.
 Parents can subscribe to optional Internet filtering services offered by local ISPs for their home and mobile Internet access to help their children surf the Internet safely.
-In addition, stand-alone filtering software from Internet filtering solutions companies are available in the market.
+In addition, stand-alone filtering software from Internet filtering solutions companies is available in the market.

 Three-Pronged Approach to Regulation

 IMDA adopts a three-pronged approach involving the Government, industry partners, and members of public.
 The approach comprises the following: